 What have your Examiners considered as "exceptional cases" per URS Rules 5(e)?

 URS Rules 5(e): At the request of the Respondent, the Provider may, in exceptional cases, extend the period of time for the filing of the response.
 The period may also be extended by written stipulation between the Parties, provided the stipulation is approved by the Provider.
 Requests for an extension of time shall comply with the Provider’s Supplemental Rules.

+Comment from Brian Beckham: The Rules cited vests discretion for a time extension with a Provider, but the question asks what examiners consider exceptional circumstances.

+Comment from Renee Fossen: Provider will not be able to answer this question as written as to what the Examiner considered unless it was for some reason it was included in a determination, which it likely would not.

 Have you received any affirmative claims for relief by the Respondent for reasons beyond an allegation of abusive Complaint?
 If you have, what was the basis of the claim(s)?